devgeniem/silverbullet-kitchensink/README.md

 - webpack

 ## Running the application
-- run npm install on your machine
+- run `npm install on your machine`
-- for development, npm start will start the sails server and webpack watcher, after this the react application can be developed without restarting the sails server
+- for development, `npm start` will start the sails server and webpack watcher, after this the react application can be developed without restarting the sails server
-- nodemon is also available, restarting the sails server as files are changed while also rebuilding jsx resources in src folder using the dev configuration.
+- nodemon is also available, via `npm run-script nodemon`, restarting the sails server as  files are changed while also rebuilding jsx resources in src folder, using the dev configuration.

-## views
+## Views

 Sails - views are still enabled and will take precedence over the react routing.
 We are currently using dust templates, for more options and information, read [the sails documentation on views](http://sailsjs.org/documentation/concepts/views)

-## serverside redux store (socket.io)
+## Serverside redux store (socket.io)

 redux store is completely syncend to serverside session. see example react application how to connect and use it.

-## sails routes and views still work as expected
+## Sails routes and views still work as expected

 the order in which react router and sails router are run can be adjusted from confing/http.js